DataBiosphere/toil/docs/contributing/contributing.rst

 The default value for ``tests`` is ``"src"`` which includes all tests in the ``src/`` subdirectory of the project root.
 Tests that require a particular feature will be skipped implicitly.
-If you want to explicitly skip tests that depend on a currently installed *feature*, use
+If you want to explicitly skip tests that depend on a currently installed *feature*, use:

 ::